 |Length of National Anthem||Over 2:01||Under 2:01|

-Sportsbooks love offering unique prop bets during the Super Bowl.
+Sportsbooks love offering the best Super Bowl prop bets.
 In addition, they also provide plenty of prop bets on the actual game.
-Some of these prop bets will involve player statistics, while others will focus on how points will be scored.
+Some of these best Super Bowl props bets will involve player statistics, while others will focus on how points will be scored.
+Knowing how to bet on Super Bowl allows you to enjoy all available markets.

 |Tom Brady Passing Yards||Over 277.5||Under 277.5|